chriskeene/Eprintsreporting/README.md

 * models/eprintsreporting_model.php - functions to return data from the database
 * views/ - snippets of html for displaying a page or part of a page
 * views/templates - guess.
-* libraries/Ergeneral.php - a file with a few common functions.
+* libraries/Ergeneral.php - a file with a few common functions, plus some settings such as item type names
 * config/ - config files.

 For an example, see the 'gettopjournals' in the controller, which is the page which displays the journals most published in, either for the whole repository or a given School.
 This uses the get_topjournals function in the model file, and uses the 'topjournal.php' view html for displaying the list.